Stress & Anxiety Relief

 Herbal Support for Stress

-Chinese herbal medicine can be a powerful addition to acupuncture for stress and anxiety.
+Chinese herbal medicine can be a powerful addition to traditional acupuncture treatment for stress and anxiety.
 Formulas like Xiao Yao San (Free and Easy Wanderer) have been used for centuries to calm the mind and release stagnation.
-All herbs I prescribe are 100% plant-based.
+For patients whose stress presents strongly in the body as muscle tension and physical tightness, remedial massage can work well alongside acupuncture to address both the nervous system and the musculoskeletal holding patterns.

 Learn About Herbal MedicineFrequently Asked Questions